Sherlock V2

 Request an audit here!

-Security is a top priority for high-quality projects shipping code to mainnet given the inherent adversarial nature of on-chain interactions and consequently the prospect of losing user funds.
-And because Sherlock is willing to write up to $5M of coverage behind every protocol we cover, Sherlock obsesses over the processes to keep codebases safer.
+Security is a top priority for high-quality projects shipping code to mainnet given the inherently adversarial nature of on-chain interactions and consequently the prospect of losing user funds.
+And because Sherlock is willing to offer bug bounty and exploit coverage to qualifying codebases, Sherlock obsesses over the processes to keep codebases safer.

 The most well-known process for securing a codebase is an audit.